24: Live Another Day: Summary

 Russian Deputy Foreign Minister Anatol Stolnavich contacts Boudreau about the rendition order.
 When Boudreau tries to withdraw it, Stolnavich threatens to reveal that the signature has been forged.
 Boudreau co-operates and gives him access to a frequency used by Bauer.
 As a result, Jack is attacked by Russian agents working for Stolnavich on his way to retrieve the override and Cheng has time to escape.
 Upon discovering that his encrypted frequency was given to the Russians from within the White House, Bauer confronts Boudreau and tells him that Russia will benefit if the United States and China go to war.
-Heller immediately arrests Boudreau for treason but then delays custody, allowing Boudreau to assist Jack in the raid of a Russian diplomatic compound in which Stolnavich resides in.
+Heller immediately arrests Boudreau for treason but then delays custody, allowing Boudreau to assist Jack in the raid of a Russian diplomatic compound in which Stolnavich resides.
 He distracts Stolnavich long enough for Jack and Kate to break in but Stolnavich dies in the ensuing struggle.
 Audrey meets with a contact of hers, the daughter of a high-ranking Chinese official, hoping to convince her that the naval attacks were perpetrated by Cheng and not the American government.
 Even though Cheng is unable to stop Chloe from escaping, he uses a sniper and has Audrey's Secret Service detail killed.
 He contacts Bauer saying that Audrey will die unless he gets safe passage out of England.

 From the files in Stolnavich's compound Jack finds out how Cheng is planning to escape and sends Kate to rescue Audrey without attracting attention.
 Chloe re-establishes contact with Jack and sets up satellite surveillance of the freighter that Cheng has boarded.
 While Jack and Belcheck raid the ship, Kate eliminates the sniper and tells them that Audrey is safe.
 However, a second shooter in the area fires several shots and Audrey dies in Kate's arms.
 Devastated by her loss, Jack kills all of Cheng's bodyguards and transmits proof of Cheng's whereabouts to President Heller and President Wei, the President of China.
 He kills Cheng immediately after the authenticity is verified.
 As the military advances are called off, Heller is told that his daughter is dead and Jack and Belcheck see that Chloe has gone missing again.
 Jack receives a phone call from the Russians demanding that he turn himself in to them.

-Twelve hours later, Kate resigns from the CIA out of regret and Mark awaits trial for committing treason in his attempt to save Audrey.
+Twelve hours later (only the second time-skip in the series history), Kate resigns from the CIA out of regret and Mark awaits trial for committing treason in his attempt to save Audrey.
 Heller is left to mourn his daughter as his memories start to fade away, and Jack reluctantly gives himself up to Russian agents in exchange for Chloe's freedom despite being pardoned by Heller.